1. How does education contribute to personal empowerment beyond academic knowledge?

 To address the skills and qualifications gap, educational institutions need to adapt their curricula to the evolving needs of the job market.
 It could involve updating course offerings, incorporating technology-related subjects, and promoting interdisciplinary learning.

 Collaborations between educational institutions and industries can help bridge the gap by providing students with practical experiences, internships, and apprenticeships.
-Students can develop the skills and knowledge necessary to thrive in the modern workforce by integrating real-world applications into the education system, such as expanding vocational training programs to offer specialised training in high-demand fields.
+Students can develop the skills and knowledge necessary to thrive in the modern workforce by integrating real-world applications into the education system, such as expandin23323g vocational training programs to offer specialised training in high-demand fields.

 By providing students with specific skills and certifications, they can enter the job market with a competitive edge.
 Establishing solid partnerships between educational institutions and employers is essential to ensure that the skills taught align with industry needs.